Can You Go to Jail for Chargebacks?

 • Merchants are the ones who pay the most — Merchants lose money every time they try to fight a chargeback,and that is why they accept the chargebacks as a cost of doing business

-Can I Sue For Chargeback Fraud?
+Can I Send Demand Letters To For Chargeback Fraud?

 Chargeback fraud is often compared to shoplifting.
 The only difference is that there is a lack of evidence in most cases.
 People who abuse the chargeback process are usually prosecuted since chargeback fraud is seen as what it is — theft.